sisk-http/agirax/README.md

 ﻿# Agirax Hosting Server

+> At the moment, Agirax is designed to run only on Windows systems.
+We plan to port it to more platforms later.

 Agiras is an HTTP server that uses Sisk to host static files, Sisk modules and PHP applications.
 At the moment its development is still in the alpha phase, and therefore, **it should not be used for production**.

 Known issues: